Citi made $35 million ahead of client's M&A deal, former FX trader tells court

-LONDON (Reuters) - Senior Citigroup (C.N) bankers put the interests of the U.S. bank ahead of clients, trading on insider information ahead of a major M&A deal five years ago, one of its former foreign exchange traders told a London court on Wednesday.
+LONDON (Reuters) - Senior Citigroup bankers put the interests of the U.S. bank ahead of clients, trading on insider information ahead of a major M&A deal five years ago, one of its former FX traders told a London court on Wednesday.

-Perry Stimpson, a former Citigroup forex trader who is claiming unfair dismissal, said the bank was handling a big M&A deal in 2010 and made millions trading foreign exchange ahead of it - a practice called “front running” - in direct contravention of its code of conduct.
+Perry Stimpson, a former Citigroup foreign exchange trader who is claiming unfair dismissal, said the bank was handling a big M&A deal in 2010 and made millions trading foreign exchange ahead of it - a practice called “front running” - in direct contravention of its code of conduct.

-Citigroup’s lawyer Diya Sen Gupta told the court on Thursday: “The allegations were investigated and are not, and were not, substantiated.”

 Stimpson, who is representing himself at the hearing at an employment tribunal, said the deal had a foreign currency element that was handled by Jeff Feig, who was global head of trading at the time, and Anil Prasad, who was head of foreign exchange.